m3y54m/Embedded-Engineering-Roadmap/README.md

 ### ✳️ Embedded Security

+Security in embedded systems is particularly challenging due to resource constraints and the inherent nature of these devices.
+Embedded systems typically operate on small, low-power microcontrollers with limited memory and processing power.
+This makes it difficult to implement the same level of security as traditional computing platforms.
+Additionally, embedded systems often have limited access to updates and patches, making them more vulnerable to known vulnerabilities.

 - [🔘 Embedded Systems Security and TrustZone](https://embeddedsecurity.io/)

 #### 🔵 Hardware Hacking

+Learning hardware hacking helps security professionals understand how embedded systems can be compromised and develop effective defenses against cyberattacks.
+This knowledge enhances the resilience of embedded devices to attack.

 - [💎 Practical Hardware Pentesting -  Jean-Georges Valle](https://a.co/d/dq4SeNH)
 - [🔘 Hardware Hacking Tutorial (YouTube Playlist)](https://www.youtube.com/playlist?list=PLoFdAHrZtKkhcd9k8ZcR4th8Q8PNOx7iU)